BrahR/images-frontend/src/routes/docs/installing.md

 ---
 title: Installing
-description: Guide on how to install Sogga Images
+description: Guide on how to install Ascella Images
 ---

 ### How can I use this image uploader?